-In both streams, the early writing skills of many of the youngest pupils develop well.
-They use simple sentence structures and include punctuation that is suitable for the text.
-For example, Year 1 pupils use vocabulary successfully to describe a water cycle.
-By the end of Year 2, many pupils write creatively in an interesting range of genres, for example when describing the daily journey of a child from Madagascar to get water for her family.
-As pupils move through the school, the writing skills of most of the oldest pupils in both streams develop successfully.
-They use varied sentences correctly, including a range of interesting vocabulary to enrich their work.
-Many pupils vary the style and structure of their writing for different topics effectively.
-For example, pupils in Years 5 and 6 write a formal letter to a chocolate manufacturer to express their opinion appropriately on the effect of deforestation on the environment.
-However, teachers do not provide enough appropriate opportunities for pupils to apply their extended writing skills in interesting contexts, particularly in the school's upper years.
+The early writing skills of many of the youngest pupils develop skilfully.
+They use simple sentence structures and include punctuation that is suitable for the text, for example when writing vocabulary to describe a picture of residents in a foreign country as part of their humanities work.
+As they move through the school, the writing skills of most of the oldest pupils develop successfully in both languages.
+They adapt the style and structure of their writing for different topics effectively.
+For example, they write a formal letter to the local Member of Parliament to express their opinion on the effect of deforestation on the environment.
+However, teachers do not provide enough appropriate opportunities for pupils to apply their extended writing skills in interesting contexts, particularly in the school's higher years.

-Across the school, most pupils develop sound mathematics skills and use simple number strategies correctly.
-By the end of Year 2, many pupils calculate numbers up to 100 confidently.
-They recognise the names and properties of two and three-dimensional shapes confidently.
-In the oldest pupils' classes, most pupils' mathematics skills develop well.
-By Year 6, they have a sound understanding of place value up to a million, they recognise equivalent fractions and are confident in changing fractions to their simplest form.
-They calculate the perimeter and area of regular and compound shapes and triangles successfully.
-However, many pupils, particularly the oldest pupils in both streams, do not apply their numeracy skills to the best of their ability in an interesting variety of contexts.
+Most pupils develop sound mathematics skills and use simple number strategies correctly.
+The youngest pupils calculate numbers up to 100 confidently and recognise the names and properties of two and three-dimensional shapes confidently.
+In the oldest pupils' class, most pupils' mathematics skills develop well.
+By Year 6, they have a sound understanding of place value up to a million and are confident in changing equivalent fractions to their simplest form.
+They calculate the perimeter and area of regular shapes, some compound shapes and triangles successfully.
+The numeracy skills of many pupils across the school develop appropriately.
+However, many pupils, particularly the oldest pupils, do not apply their numeracy skills to the best of their ability in an interesting variety of contexts.